 We have established a sustainability framework called One Planet Council to carefully consider and balance the social, economic and environmental implications of the decisions we make.

 Further information can be found at One Planet York.

-We encourage and where appropriate through the procurement process, include requests for commitments from suppliers for employment, skills training and apprenticeships by the use of Employment and Skills Plans.
+We promote skills training and apprenticeships by the use of Employment and Skills Plans.